How to Acid Wash Your Pool—In Eight Easy Steps

 If you haven’t yet put on your safety gear, now is the time—and remember, that means goggles that you aren’t going to take off until the acid washing is fully complete and you’ve cleaned everything back up.

-In a watering can, dilute equal parts of muriatic acid and water.
-As I outlined in our safety section, it’s an absolute safety essential to start with the water first.
-Then, add the muriatic acid to the water in small doses.
+In a watering can, prepare your acid mix by diluting equal parts of muriatic acid and water.
+As I outlined in our safety section, it’s an absolute safety essential to start with the water first, then add acid to water in small doses.
 You can use less muriatic acid depending on the state of your pool.
 The less acid, the less corrosion to your plaster.
 Keep in mind that some corrosion is what you want if your plaster is in bad shape.

 4. Get Your Hoses Straight